ngsiokun/SavorMeDeviceSensitive/README.md

 ### Environment Variables

-See `.env.example` for all configuration options:
+See `.env file creation instructions` for all configuration options:

 ```bash
 # Required